Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Results

-Figure~\ref{fig:UEQ_Overall} displays the overall user experience evaluation.
-The mirror-eye condition received a mean score of 1.30, while the eye-only and mirror-only conditions scored 0.20 and 0.25, respectively.
+For the overall user experience evaluation, the \mirroreyesc~condition received a mean score of 1.30, while the \eyesonlyc~and \mirrorsonlyc~conditions scored 0.20 and 0.25, respectively.
 ANOVA results indicated a significant difference in overall user experience across the three conditions ($F(2,87) = 9.93, p < 0.001$).
-Post-hoc multiple comparisons confirmed that the mirror-eye condition differed significantly from the other two conditions (both $p < 0.001$).
-Additionally, the internal consistency of the pragmatic quality and hedonic quality scales for the mirror-eye condition was sufficiently high, with Cronbach Alpha values of 0.88 (pragmatic quality) and 0.81 (hedonic quality).
+Post-hoc multiple comparisons with Holm-Bonferroni adjusted p-values confirmed that the \mirroreyesc~condition differed significantly from the other two conditions (both $p < 0.001$).
+The internal consistency of the pragmatic quality and hedonic quality scales for the \mirroreyesc~condition was sufficiently high, with Cronbach Alpha values of 0.88 (pragmatic quality) and 0.81 (hedonic quality).

-In sum, the results from the UEQ-S ratings indicate a more positive user experience for the mirror eye condition than for the other two conditions and thus support our third hypothesis.
+In sum, the results of the UEQ-S ratings indicate a more positive user experience for the \mirroreyesc~condition than for the other two conditions and thus support our third hypothesis.